 Blood vessels consist of arteries and veins that are categorized according to their structure, size, and function (Figure 8-1).
 The arterial system carries oxygenated blood away from the heart to provide oxygen and nutrients to the cells of the body.
 It also modulates peripheral resistance and therefore is responsible for maintaining blood pressure.
 In the organs, the capillary system is responsible for the exchange of oxygen and nutrients, and waste products.
 The venous system carries the deoxygenated blood with its waste products back to the heart for transport to the lungs for oxygen replenishment.

 Vessels of the blood circulatory system.
 The heart is the principal organ of the blood circulatory system, pumping blood throughout the body and providing one of the forces by which nutrients leave the capillaries and enter tissues.
 Large elastic arteries leave the heart and branch to form muscular arteries.
 These arteries branch further and enter organs, where they branch further to form arterioles.
-These arterioles branch into the ...
+These arterioles branch ...